scala/scala3/docs/docs/reference/contextual/givens.md

 pair match
   case (ctx as given Context, y) => ...
 ```
 In the first fragment above, anonymous given instances for class `Context` are established by enumerating over `applicationContexts`.
-In the the second fragment, a given `Context`
+In the second fragment, a given `Context`
 instance named `ctx` is established by matching against the first half of the `pair` selector.

 In each case, a pattern-bound given instance consists of `given` and a type `T`.
 The pattern matches exactly the same selectors as the type ascription pattern `_: T`.